|

 By monitoring the overload condition, it is possible to

-Protect the drive from high current spikes that lead to extensive heat.
+Protect the drive from high current spikes that can cause extensive heat.

 Avoid repeated current overload conditions, which can cause power losses within the drive components.